Exponential suppression of the topological gap in self-consistent intrinsic Majorana nanowires

 The most studied platform for MZMs is known as the Majorana hybrid nanowire~\cite{Oreg:PRL10,Lutchyn:PRL10}.
 It is composed of a semiconductor nanowire with strong spin-orbit coupling (SOC) partially or fully covered by an s-wave superconductor.
 Under a strong Zeeman field above a critical value, this kind of device is predicted to undergo a transition into a one-dimensional (1D) p-wave topological superconductor phase with MZMs at its ends.
 This hybrid wire approach to MZMs has spurred great interest and excitement in the last decade because of its elegance, experimental feasibility, and apparent simplicity.
 The simplicity was, unfortunately, deceptive.
 Even the best hybrid devices were riddled with a host of unwanted effects~\cite{Prada:NRP20}, notably metallization~\cite{Reeg:PRB18}, disorder~\cite{Pan:PRR20,Ahn:PRM21,Das-Sarma:NP23}, trivial state pinning~\cite{Dominguez:NQM17,Liu:PRB17c}, smooth confinement~\cite{Kells:PRB12,Prada:PRB12,Penaranda:PRB18,Stanescu:PRB19,Vuik:SP19}, etc., which introduced the possibility of various types of false positives.
 In view of these problems, some researchers have slowly turned their efforts towards other possible realizations of p-wave superconductivity.
-One minimal variation is to make the Majorana nanowire ``intrinsic" (as opposed to hybrid) by fabricating it from a hypothetical semiconductor material with strong SOC that possesses a superconducting phase even close to depletion~\cite{Crepel:PNAS22,Zhou:S22,Zhang:N23}.
-Since superconductivity would be intrinsic to the wire, the issues associated with the contact with an electronically dense s-wave superconductor would be avoided.
+One minimal variation is to make the Majorana nanowire ``intrinsic" (as opposed to hybrid) by fabricating it from a \editP{clean semiconductor material with strong SOC that possesses a superconducting phase even at low carrier densities.
+Possible examples include LaAlO${}_3$/SrTiO${}_3$ oxide interfaces~\cite{Perroni:PRB19,Barthelemy:EL21}.
+Also 2D materials such as bilayer graphene/WS${}_2$ heterostructures~\cite{Zhang:N23,Zhou:S22} or multilayer MoS${}_2$ crystals~\cite{Lu:S15a}, which have recently been demonstrated to develop low-density superconducting phases~\cite{Crepel:PNAS22}.
+Since superconductivity would be intrinsic to a nanowire crafted from these materials, the issues associated with the contact to} an electronically dense s-wave superconductor would be avoided.
 The predictions of D-class~\cite{Schnyder:PRB08} topological phases valid for hybrid nanowires do not necessarily apply to the intrinsic case.
 The conventional hybrid-wire description with externally fixed order parameter becomes inaccurate, and a more precise, self-consistent characterization of the intrinsic pairing potential as a function of magnetic field and filling becomes essential.

 In this work, we study the topological phase diagram of an intrinsic Majorana nanowire within a self-consistent Hartree-Fock-Bogoliubov (HFB) mean-field theory of interactions~\cite{El-Bassem:NPA17,Younes:19} and compare it to its hybrid counterpart.
 We demonstrate that while a p-wave phase is indeed possible in the intrinsic case, it is far less robust than in the hybrid Majorana nanowire.
 Instead of remaining stable beyond the critical magnetic field, it is found to decay exponentially with field, greatly reducing the region in the phase diagram with an appreciable topological gap.
 This behavior also destroys Majorana oscillations with magnetic field and Fermi energy, which are considered one of the most characteristic distinguishing features of MZMs in hybrid nanowires~\cite{Das-Sarma:PRB12}.
 We additionally show that long-range attractive interactions contribute to a slower, but still exponential decay of the topological gap while also substantially changing the topological phase boundary.